zabbix/zabbix-docker/web-service/centos/README.md

 # What is Zabbix web service?

-Zabbix web servce for performing various tasks using headless web browser (for example, reporting).
+Zabbix web service for performing various tasks using headless web browser (for example, reporting).

 # Zabbix web service images